 |115.2||Tilbury, Thurrock, Lakeside A13(E), London (E & C) A13(W), Thurrock services||J30||London (E & C), Barking, Tilbury, Basildon, Dagenham, Rainham A13|

 |A282 Road – Dartford Crossing|

 |115.9||Exit via J30 – Purfleet (A1090), South Ockendon, Thurrock servicesA1306||J31||Thurrock (Lakeside), Thurrock services A1306, Purfleet(A1090), West Thurrock (A126)|

 |117||Dartford Crossing A282, Queen Elizabeth Bridge||River||Dartford Crossing A282, Dartford Toll Tunnel|

 M25 key traffic facts

-- • M25 is the second longest ring road in Europe after the one encircling Berlin (122 miles).
+- The M25 is the second longest ring road in Europe after the Berliner Ring in Germany (122 miles).

-- • At it’s closest point (Potters Bar in Hertfordshire) the M25 is 12.5 miles from Charing Cross in central London.
+- At its closest point, at Potters Bar in Hertfordshire, the M25 is 12.5 miles from Charing Cross in central London.

-- • There are 31 junctions on the M25, if you include Junctions 1A, 1B and 31 which are technically on the A282 as the ring road passes the Dartford Crossing.
+- There are 31 junctions on the M25, if you include Junctions 1A, 1B and 31 which are technically on the A282 at the Dartford Crossing.